Compensatory Services In Schools

-- Make sure to have a clear plan for what services can be provided online during the closure and which ones may need to be addressed through compensatory services once school is resumed
+- Make sure to have a clear plan for what services were provided online during the closure and were provided appropriately, and which ones may need to be addressed through compensatory services once school is resumed

 - Take note of any regression by recording any loss of skills during the school closure

 - Keep notes – Keep logs such as a notebook, excel document, or even video recordings on a smartphone.
 Parents can use a behavior log template to record their observations.